cau-se/titan-ccp/kubernetes/README.md

 ### The Kafka cluster

-Kafka ist used by the Titan Control Center by all microservices for their communication.
+Kafka is used by the Titan Control Center by all microservices for their communication.
 Kafka (along with the required systems ZooKeeper and Schema Registry) can be installed via Helm and [Confluent's Helm Charts](https://github.com/confluentinc/cp-helm-charts).
 We provide a [default configuration](infrastructure/kafka/values.yaml).

 To install Confluent's Kafka with our suggested configuration run: